liboyang0112/TRExFitter/README.rst

      * MultiplyBy       : if specified, each sample hist is multiplied bin-by-bin by another sample hist, in each of the regions
      * DivideBy         : if specified, each sample hist is divided bin-by-bin by another sample hist, in each of the regions
      * Smooth           : if set to TRUE, the nominal histograms are smoothed (based on TH1::Smooth but taking into account the original stat uncertainty)
-     * AsimovReplacementFor: only for GHOST samples; if set to a sample name, this new GHOST sample will be used instead of that sample for the CustomAsimov data-set creation
+     * AsimovReplacementFor: only for GHOST samples; if set, the creation of cutsom Asimov data-set(s) is triggered; use as 'AsimovReplacementFor: "dataset","sample"', where "dataset" is the name of a custom Asimov dataset one wants to create (the same name will have to be set under Job->CustomAsimov in order to use it) and "sample" is the sample this GHOST sample will superseed

   * NormFactor:
      * Samples          : comma-separated list of samples on which to apply the norm factor